Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 oltp_read_write

-The average values of the three measurements are summarized below.
+The average of the three trials is summarized below.

 readwriteothertotaltransactionsqueries